UofA-Blueprint/DishZero/testbench/scripts/README.md

 export API_KEY="api_key"
 export ADMIN_ID="admin id"
 ```
-API_KEY can be any string, ADMIN_ID is the ID of an admin user on firestore.
+API_KEY is the Web API key of our firebase app and can be found in project settings in the firebase console.
+ADMIN_ID is the ID of an admin user on firestore.

 You will also need a ```credentials.json``` file in the same directory.
 You can get it from the backend channel in the discord.